inventree/inventree-docs/docs/start/config.md

 If you want to remove the InvenTree branding as far as possible from your end-user also check the [global server settings](../settings/global.md#server-settings).

+!!! info "Custom Logo Path"
+    The provided *custom logo* path must be specified *relative* to the location of thr `/media/` directory.

 ## Other Options

 ### Middleware